Paledomain/theCackle/README.md

-# tThe Cackle: Mild Pain
+# The Cackle: Mild Pain
 Code Repository for action indie game "The Cackle: Mild Pain", as a backup to itch.
 If not down, can be found on the link https://paledomain.itch.io/the-cackle-mild-pain .

 ## Premise